-In Panama they have a long history of connection to the land and living on what they can produce locally, mostly natural whole foods.
+In Panama they have a long history of connection to the land and living on what they can produce locally, mostly natural nutrient dense whole foods.

 You notice them eating lots of raw fish (ceviche), fruits and vegetables.
 Papaya and pineapple contain beneficial enzymes and foods with pro-biotics such as (ceviche, cheese, fruits, nance, pickled vegetables and yogurt) are also plentiful.
 They also receive good pro-biotics from other foods they eat and the close connection to the gardens and soil.
 They depend on the friendly bacteria to keep their digestive and immune system strong.